gracelang/language/languageSpec/spec.md

 rather than directly, and *also* defined directly in an enclosing scope, then an implicit request of _m_ is ambiguous and is an error.

-Implicit requests are always resolved lexically, that is, within the scope in which they are written, and not within the scope of object (class, or trait) that may inherit the method containing them.
+Implicit requests are always resolved lexically, that is, in the scope in which the implicit request is written, and not within the scope of any object (class, or trait) that may inherit the method containing the implicit request.

 **Examples of Implicit Requests**